AWOL in Armenia

 First impressions were dubious.
 It wasn't exactly El Dorado, and it looked like a post-apocalyptic ghost town, yet the sound of barking, thrashing, salivating dogs restrained by a flimsy iron mesh was somewhat relieving.
 Life.

-I'd been unsuccessfully playing charades with a baffled elderly couple through the fence for far too long before I realised any hope of a conversation was fruitless.
+I'd been unsuccessfully playing charades with a baffled elderly couple through the fence for far too long before I realized any hope of a conversation was fruitless.
 Turning to leave, it noticed two boys standing together on the opposite street corner.

 In a town this deserted, they were a mirage.